-(drivers' licence, Canadian passport, citizenship card, permanent resident card, medical card [where allowed], student card).

-9. Removal of Clothing

-- 9.1.
-The athletes of age U21 and older shall weigh-in wearing only underclothing (men/boys underpants, women/girls underpants and bra).
+- 4. Security & Availability - 4.1.
+For events where a multiple official weigh-in sessions occur, and unofficial weigh-in is conducted on the non-official scales, the official scales must be available to the athletes one hour prior to the start of the official weigh-in. - 5.
+In cases when the weigh in is conducted on the day of the competition, the official weigh-in must end a minimum of one hour prior to the start of competition. - 6.
+Shortened Timeline - 6.1.
+For B and C sanctioned tournaments, the weigh-in may take place a day prior to the event or on the day of the event. - 6.2.
+When necessary, the minimum time between the end of the weigh-in and the beginning of the competition may be shortened, as stated in the specific Technical Package. - 7.
+Weight Class & Scale - 7.1.
+At large events, to ensure an orderly procedure, each weight class is assigned to a specific scale. - 7.2.
+Contestants must weigh themselves on the assigned scale only and cannot change. - 8.
+Identification - 8.1.
+Each Canadian athlete is required to present identification documents as specified in the event Technical Package and these may include accreditation card and a government issued photo ID at all A sanctioned events (drivers' licence, Canadian passport, citizenship card, permanent resident card, medical card [where allowed], student card). - 9.
+Removal of Clothing - 9.1.
+The athletes of age U21 and older shall weigh-in wearing only underclothing (men/boys underpants and t-shirt (optional), women/girls underpants and bra and/or t-shirt).
 Any socks, jewelry or body piercings must be removed.
 Athletes are allowed to remove their underclothing without stepping off the scales or briefly stepping of the scale if so, instructed by the official to ensure they reach the minimum or the maximum weight limit of the weight category in which they are entered. - 9.2.
-The athletes of age U18 and younger shall weigh-in wearing only underclothing (men/boys underpants, women/girls underpants and bra).
+The athletes of age U18 and younger shall weigh-in wearing only underclothing (men/boys underpants and t-shirt (optional), women/girls underpants and bra and/or t-shirt).
 Any socks, jewelry or body piercings must be removed.
-For this age group, a tolerance of 0,1 kg is applied to accommodate for the weight of the underclothing.
+For this age group, a tolerance of 0,2 kg is applied to accommodate for the weight of the underclothing and optional T-shirt.
 Athletes of these age divisions are NOT allowed to remove their underclothing. - 9.3.
-All athletes of the age group U12 and younger shall weigh-in with judogi pants and t-shirts, no exceptions, and no weight tolerance is granted.

-10. Weight Tolerance
+All athletes of the age group U12 and younger shall weigh-in with judogi pants and t-shirts, no exceptions, and no weight tolerance is granted. - 10.
+Weight Tolerance - 10.1.

-- 10.1.
 Unless noted otherwise in this document or in a tournament technical information package, no weight tolerance is accepted. - 10.2.
-Contestant's weight must be within the lower and upper limits of the class for which he/she is registered, except for the lightweight, heavyweight and Open weight events.

-11. Checking Weight
+Contestant's weight must be within the lower and upper limits of the class for which he/she is registered, except for the lightweight, heavyweight and Open weight events. - 11.
+Checking Weight - 11.1.
+Each athlete is allowed to step on the scale only once for no more than 60 seconds.
+A brief step-down from the scale to remove clothing or to cut hair is allowed if so, instructed by the official; however, this exemption is not allowed at international events, where a step down from the official scale during the official weigh-in indicates that the process has concluded and the athlete who did not meet the weigh in standard will be removed from the event. - 12.
+Recording Weights During the Official Weigh-in